 Resolve any questions they have about the process

 Also send your clients guides, outlines, and examples showing how this software has been effective for past projects.
 These may look like screenshots of your project management software and an explanation of how tasks within your project might move through it.
 Often, short videos can make onboarding simple and provide an excellent troubleshooting tool that doesn’t require a staffed help desk.
 Make it clear how you will deliver on their project goals and how they can expect your software will be used to track all of the project landmarks.
+Project management templates are great for that.
 This reinforces trusts every step of the way.

 2. Train your clients on your software

 If you want to support your clients, your team, your goals and your deadline, then help your clients get comfortable with your project management software right away.
 If you just toss clients straight into the software without making certain that they are secure in the basic functions they need, those confused clients will create more work for you.
 If new clients find the software intimidating, they’ll design their own avenues outside your workflow to get the answers they need.
 They’ll badger you with emails asking for updates or phone calls that waste time and can’t be tracked later.
 Invest in training right away, because–if they don’t trust it, they won’t trust you.
 To onboard your clients to your project management software:

 Set up their personal account within the software.